PolySwarmPolySwarmPolySwarmPolySwarm

 Feature What is it for?
 Package

-Submit File Submit a file to be sandboxed, define the sandbox name along with the sandbox vm. api.sandbox_file()
+Submit File Submit a file to be sandboxed, define the sandbox name along with the sandbox VM. api.sandbox_file()

 Submit URL Submit a URL to be sandboxed, define the sandbox name along with the sandbox vm, and chosen browser. api.sandbox_url()